cohenadair/ios.CAPhotoCache/README.md

 ## Status
 Development on hold due to other priorities.

 The demo application is finished enough that it shows the problem CAPhotoCache will solve.
-Run the demo app and scroll thorugh the table or collection view, and notice the tremendous amount of lag.
+Run the demo app and scroll through the table or collection view, and notice the tremendous amount of lag.

 ## Running the demo